petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/connecting-liferay-dxp-7-3-to-analytics-cloud.md

 {bdg-secondary}`Liferay DXP 7.3 U30+`

 The steps to connect Liferay DXP 7.3 to Analytics Cloud differ slightly from [the steps to connect Liferay DXP 7.4](./connecting-liferay-dxp-to-analytics-cloud.md).
+Liferay DXP 7.3 requires a hotfix to be compatible with Analytics Cloud.

 ## Connection Token